Ayush2000Roy/Ayush2000Roy/README.md

 - 👋 Hi, I’m @Ayush2000Roy
 - 👀 I’m interested in technology, sports, games and music.
-- 💞️ I’m looking to collaborate on web and app development.
+- 💞️ I’m looking to collaborate on any development.
 - 📫 royayush712@gmail.com

 <!---